ncsa/NEAT/CONTRIBUTING.md

 Issues
 ------

-To submit issues and enhancement requests, please use the [GitHub issues tracker](https://github.com/zstephens/neat-genreads/issues).
+To submit issues and enhancement requests, please use the [GitHub issues tracker](https://github.com/ncsa/neat-genreads/issues).

 Contributing
 ------------

-Currently, the major effort NEAT is focused on updating the code to Python 3.
-This is happening in the [python3_conversion branch](https://github.com/zstephens/neat-genreads/tree/python3_conversion).
-We are working on bringing the code up to [PEP 8 standards](https://www.python.org/dev/peps/pep-0008/), as well as leveraging Biopython and Pandas to speed up analysis.
-Some work is still ongoing in Master branch, based on issues and bugs that have been raised in the Issues section.
+Currently, the major effort NEAT is focused on bringing the code up to [PEP 8 standards](https://www.python.org/dev/peps/pep-0008/), as well as leveraging Biopython and Pandas to speed up analysis.
+We have plans to increase NEAT's utility for a wider range of genomic situations, such as plants, bacteria, and complex features like cancer.

 In general, we follow the "fork-and-pull" Git workflow.